SystemDesignGroup14/Project-4/README.md

 - Implemented the ability to switch between the display of the two components.
 - Modified webpack configuration to build a new bundle (p4.bundle.js).

+#### Problem 5: Single Page Applications (SPA)
+- Copied the solution from p4.html into p5.html and p4.jsx into p5.jsx.
+- Implemented view switching using React Router.
+- Styled toolbar-like controls for switching between views.